4lph4-01/share/README.md

+Disclaimer
+This tool is intended for educational purposes only.
+Unauthorised use of this tool is prohibited.
+Use responsibly and ensure you have proper authorisation before testing any security measures.

 Synopsis: Welcome to our public endeavour!
 Keeping the files organised and on top of the to-do list.
 We sincerely hope you enjoy it and we eagerly await your input!

 Making a contribution: Any and all contributions are appreciated!
 Here are a few methods to get you going: